-Meg Davis, Product and Industry Marketing Director, Bentley Systems
+By Meg Davis, industry marketing director for roads and bridges, Bentley Systems

 Transportation agencies around the world face numerous challenges in how to best plan, design, construct, and operate safe, resilient, and sustainable infrastructure.
 Aging infrastructure, growing populations, and increased traffic and congestion all put pressure on owners and contractors of roads, bridges, and associated structures to identify and utilize cost-effective and efficient ways to do their jobs.
 They must minimize the impact of transportation projects on the environment and reduce their carbon footprint.
 In addition, with an aging workforce and high employee turnover, the need to adopt digital tools, techniques, strategies, and methodologies to streamline processes and enable collaboration across the supply chain is ever-present.